ENCCS/vasp-best-practices/content/meluxina.md

 ## For using MeluXina (EuroHPC)

-Note that the hands-on part was adjusted to MeluXina from Tetralith.
+Note that the hands-on part was adjusted to MeluXina from Tetralith, so there are some differences.

 ### User account and login

+Instructions on access for a temporary account will be sent out by LuxProvide which handles the MeluXina supercomputer.

 ### General information
 There is detailed [MeluXina user documentation](https://docs.lxp.lu/) available, e.g. on how to connect and use the resources.